 • Behavioral health

-Many young people put off choosing a primary care physician because they believe they don’t need one.
+Many young people put off choosing a PCP because they believe they don’t need one.
 After all, you’re young and healthy — why see a doctor?

 The truth is, many medical conditions do not have visible symptoms but could still affect your life.
 Research has shown that adults with a PCP have 19 percent lower odds of premature death than individuals who do not have a PCP.

 When you know what’s going on inside your body, it’s much easier to take steps to improve your health.
-Your PCP can order lab tests of your blood and urine, and the results can tell you if you’re at risk for conditions like diabetes, heart disease, or cancer, which should be treated immediately.
+Your PCP can order lab tests of your blood and urine, and the results can tell you whether you’re at risk for conditions like diabetes, heart disease, or cancer, which should be treated immediately.
 You can always reach out to them with questions and nothing is off the table.

 If you’re under the age of 50 and in good health, you can probably visit your PCP every three years.
 However, many insurance companies offer one free or reduced-cost primary care visit every year, to help their customers stay on top of their health.